 The following is apparently from the VDR located in the wheel house:

 ...
-"At 1909 hours the fire alarm of the M/V AL SALAM BOCCACCIO 98 had activated giving a visual and audible alert signal on the control panel at the bridge."
+"At 1909 hours the fire alarm of the M/S AL SALAM BOCCACCIO 98 had activated giving a visual and audible alert signal on the control panel at the bridge."

 (Note: So 2 hrs 20 minutes after departure about 40 nautical miles from shore a fire was observed on the car deck in the superstructure.
 The crew started to fight this local fire using the fixed fire spray water extinguishing system.
 It was very good!
 You just use the sections of the fixed system above the fire and normally the fire is extinguised after a few minutes.
 Only 3 of 5 sections were used so input was 60% or 260 m3/h.
 It should easily escape through the scuppers.
 As far as I recall the fire figthing team of the car deck (and deck house) consisted of a deck officer and seamen from the deck department.).

 ...
 "By 1921 hours, there was still uncertainty by the bridge team, as to whether the fixed fire-fighting extinguisher system was actually in operation, due to the lack of communication with the E/R. The crew could not identify the source of the fire due to the thick smoke in the car deck."

-(Note: Who reported thick smoke in the car deck?)
+(Note: Who reported thick smoke in the car deck?
+The deck officer?)

 ...
 "At 2231 hours the 3/O informed that there was nobody responding in the E/R."

 (Note: the lack of communication with the E/R is not explained further by the accident investigators!
 3 hours of no communication with the ER with a fire just above the ER?
 However, the engine crew should have remained in place to operate the engines and any pumps located there.)

 "At 2307 hours, the list continued at 15 degrees to starboard and the master ordered to ballast down more tanks, due to fact that he thought that the capacity of tank number 25 on the port side was very small."

 (Note: only way to ballast tanks is by engine room, ER, staff.
 All pumps/valves are located down in the hull and operated by ER staff!
-And you do not ballast a ship with >600 tons of free water sloshing around in the superstructure.
+And you do not ballast a ship with >600 tons of free water sloshing around on the car deck in the superstructure.
 You wonder what kind of people is writing this report!)

 ...
 "At 1926 hours, the situation had intensified for the 400 series cabins, which had begun to fill up with smoke, but reports of that being under control, were fed back to the master, and confirmed by the 1/E who stated that there was only smoke and no signs of fire in the garage area beneath these cabins."